zxkevinxz/ai-hero/courses/00-rag-project/10-agentic-rag/notes.md

-- What questions would be challenging for our current system to answer?
-Currently, the system can only make one search query.
+- Questions which require comparative thinking are currently hard for our system to answer.
 - Write evals to cover those challenging cases
 - Allow the agent to call the API's as tools
 - Discuss differences between reasoning models and